The Illusion of Collusion

-A small number of prior studies examine learning pricing behavior without conditioning on opponents’ prices. \citet{banchio2023a} explore reinforcement learning agents broadly engaged in a Prisoner’s Dilemma, learning with a Bellman Equation, which is similar to other work discussed above but without conditioning on opponent’s prices.
-Their key finding is that collusion can arise via an endogenous linkage in algorithmic behavior they coin “spontaneous coupling.”
-Studying the same class of algorithm, Waltman and Kaymak observe cooperative behavior among Q-learning agents leveraging the Bellman equation in their update rules engaged in a Cournot game \citep{waltman2008}. \citet{Dolgopolov} characterizes a generalization of a stateless Q-learning agent and analytically describes the emergent outcomes of these algorithms playing a Prisoner’s Dilemma.
-Using a different class of agent, \citet{MENG2001379} study the outcomes of agents employing genetic algorithms in an iterated Prisoner’s Dilemma, largely through simulation.
+Other studies have examined learning pricing behavior without explicit conditioning on opponent prices.
+For example, \citet{banchio2023a} study reinforcement learning agents that play a repeated Prisoner’s Dilemma with agents learning without conditioning on opponent prices.
+Their key finding is that collusion can arise via an endogenous linkage in algorithmic behavior they term ``spontaneous coupling.”
+Studying the same class of algorithm, \citet{waltman2008} observe cooperative behavior among Q-learning agents leveraging the Bellman equation in their update rules while engaged in a repeated Cournot game \citep{waltman2008}. \citet{Dolgopolov} characterizes a generalization of a stateless Q-learning agent and analytically describes the emergent outcomes of these algorithms playing a repeated Prisoner’s Dilemma.